2017–18 Middle Tennessee Blue Raiders women's basketball team

 The 2017–18 Middle Tennessee Blue Raiders women's basketball team represented Middle Tennessee State University during the 2017–18 NCAA Division I women's basketball season.
-The Blue Raiders, led by thirteenth year head coach Rick Insell, played their home games at the Murphy Center and were third year members of Conference USA.
-They finished the season 18–13, 10–6 in C-USA play to finish in a 4 way tie third place.
+The Blue Raiders, led by thirteenth-year head coach Rick Insell, played their home games at the Murphy Center and were third year members of Conference USA.
+They finished the season 18–13, 10–6 in C-USA play to finish in a four-way tie for third place.
 They lost in the quarterfinals of the C-USA women's tournament to Rice.
 They received an at-large bid to the Women's National Invitation Tournament, where they lost to Ball State in the first round.

 Previous season

-They finished the season 23–11, 15–3 in C-USA play to finish in second place.
-They advanced to the semifinals of the C-USA women's tournament where they lost to Southern Miss.
-They received an automatic bid to the Women's National Invitation Tournament where they defeated Morehead State and Wake Forest in the first and second rounds before losing to Georgia Tech in the third round.
+The team finished the season 23–11, 15–3 in C-USA play to finish in second place.
+They advanced to the semifinals of the C-USA women's tournament, where they lost to Southern Miss.
+They received an automatic bid to the Women's National Invitation Tournament, where they defeated Morehead State and Wake Forest in the first and second rounds before losing to Georgia Tech in the third round.